 Caution should be exercised when choosing a satellite product to use in a particular application, based on the interpretation of the statistics alone.
 The outcomes of this study were somewhat different, whether standard or robust statistics were analyzed or the data was standardized by the natural variability of the saildrone.
 Even spectral analysis gave a different outcome for the L4 analysis that better reproduced the fine-scale variability being resolved by the saildrone.
 Even though all these products are performing quite well in the open oceans (high correlations and SNR), substantial differences still persist in highly dynamic areas, such in coastal regions.
 Using global statistics alone, one can get the correct answer for the wrong reasons, or vice versa, if not looking at these comparisons in a more comprehensive way.
 In the end, nothing beats visual inspection to decide what works best for one’s particular application.
 Our results also show that regional comparisons are necessary for establishing which product is most suitable for a specific application.
 Future work needs to extend comparisons to other years, as well as more rigorous analysis of how both the optimal interpolation technique used, as well as input data sets into the L4 analysis, lead to differences in the overall quality in the Arctic.
 Another area of work would be to determine how possible issues of cloud masking are affecting the quality of SST retrievals in the Arctic.
 This would be especially critical to resolving the impact of changes in river discharge in coastal regions, such as the Y–K delta, where the higher resolution IR data is critical for the feature resolution needed.

-Author Contributions: Conceptualization, J.V.-C.; methodology, J.V.-C.; software, C.G.; writing—original draft preparation, J.V.-C.; writing—review and editing, all; visualization, all.
+Author Contributions: Conceptualization, J.V.-C., SLC; methodology, J.V.-C, SLC.; software, C.G., SLC; writing—original draft preparation, J.V.-C., SLC; writing, SLC—review and editing, all; visualization, all.
 All authors have read and agreed to the published version of the manuscript.

 Funding: This research was supported by NASA, through the Multi-Sensor Improved Sea Surface Temperature (MISST) project.
 JGV was supported by CICESE and CONACYT, México.
 Sandra Castro, Michael Steele, and Chelle Gentemann were funded by the MISST3 Project, NASA grant 80NSSC20K0768.
 M. Steele was also funded by NASA grants NNX16AK43G and 80NSSC20K0134, NSF grant PLR 1603266 and ONR grant N00014-17-1-2545.